PS4 Controller Calibration: Fix Dead Zone and Stick Drift

 Yes, and for Steam games it is the simpler path.
 Steam Input applies per-game dead-zone settings, supports the DualShock 4’s touchpad and gyroscope natively, and ships inside the Steam client you already have installed.
 [3] If most of your PC library lives on Steam, skip DS4Windows entirely.

 1. Open Steam Desktop.
-Settings, Controller, switch on "PlayStation Configuration Support".
+Go to Settings, Controller, and switch on “PlayStation Configuration Support”.

 2. Connect the DualShock 4 by USB or Bluetooth.
 Steam recognises it as a Sony PlayStation 4 controller.

-3. Per game: right-click the title in your library, Properties, Controller, set "Override for this game" to use default or a custom configuration.
+3. Per game: right-click the title in your library, open Properties, Controller, and set “Override for this game” to a default or custom configuration.

 4. In Big Picture mode: Settings, Controller, DualShock 4, Calibration.
 Move the left and right stick dead-zone slider to roughly 0.08 as a starting point.